viamrobotics/viam-python-sdk/README.md

 `pip install viam-sdk`

 Windows is not supported.
-If you are using Windows, try using installing `viam-sdk` using WSL.
+If you are using Windows, try using installing `viam-sdk` in WSL.
 For other unsupported systems, read further on how to install from source.

 ### Upgrading
 To upgrade, simply run the `pip install` command with the `-U` option: